 We fawned over this nonplussed cat.
 Sadly, it was our only cat sighting because it rained so much.

-Built around 1690, Taichourou reception hall once welcomed foreign envoys en-route to the capital Edo (today’s Tokyo) with mesmerising views of Sensui and Benten Islands.
-This is Tomonoura’s version of Hokusai’s ‘36 Views of Mount Fuji’.
+Built around 1690, Taichourou reception hall once welcomed foreign envoys on the way to the capital Edo (today’s Tokyo) with mesmerising views of Sensui and Benten Islands.
+This is Tomonoura’s version of Hokusai’s screen print series,“36 Views of Mount Fuji”.
 The iconic silhouette is visible throughout town.
 For centuries, the positions of stars and planets in relation to these domes were used as a cosmic calendar.

 This Hugh sculpture was in our hotel lobby.
 Check out the lovingly rendered six-pack.